 Stop to Eat

 I love Christmas stockings but they are often full of candy.
-That's part of why putting healthy snacks in the Christmas morning zone is so important.
 Help curb that appetite before they binge on candy.
 If people are starting to get cranky, take a break and eat!
 We like to open our stockings then eat breakfast then open presents.
 It's a nice little rhythm.
 Need a great Christmas breakfast idea?
 Try scones (not Utah ones, the real ones)- not too sweet, fills the tummy, and you can make it on Christmas Eve and easily reheat it the next morning.
-Or get breakfast started the night before in the crock pot with this French Toast Casserole recipe.

 Box it Up